All

 95 for Medicare;

-• At the time of the televisit, your MA and patient may log into Telemedicine platform to get the visit started
+• At the visit time, your MA and patient log into the Telemedicine platform.

-• Make sure to notate in the EHR that the service was performed via Telemedicine
+• Document in EHR that the service was via Telemedicine.

-• Provider can bill by Total Time or override level based on Medical Decision Making (MDM)
+• Bill by Total Time or override level based on MDM.

-• Per latest Medicare guidelines, if the patient does not have access to a smart phone or computer, do not bill office visit codes 99201 – 99215.
-Instead consider using Virtual Check-in or Phone Visit for a phone call with a patient
+• If the patient cannot access a smartphone or computer, do not bill 99201–99215; consider Virtual Check-in or Phone Visit instead.

 Check payer rules 11 • Audio